What's the relationship between Green Business Certification Inc. (GBCI) and TRUE?

 What is the estimated time for completing the online course?

-The online course is three hours in length; however, it may take participants up to six hours to complete the entire course as they complete the activities, download template and takes notes.
+The online course may take up to 6.5 hours to complete as you complete the activities, download templates and take notes.
 Your progress will be saved as you work, so you may exit the course at any time to resume where you last stopped.